Congolese rumba: 1970s, the Paris scene, and cavacha

 During the 1970s, a considerable contingent of prominent Zairean musicians moved to Paris due to economic hardship and the country's underdeveloped music industry.
-The oppressive reign of the autocratic dictator Mobutu Sese Seko instilled weariness among artists toward the constraints of Kinshasa's public sphere, compelling them to seek alternative audiences.
 In December 1970, Tabu Ley Rochereau became the first Congolese rumba artist and the first African artist to headline one of Paris's major concert venues, the Olympia.
 Despite concerns about how the French audience would receive their music, the concert was a success and significantly boosted Rochereau's international career.
 The performance spurred the venue to book other Zairean musicians, including Abeti Masikini, on 19 February 1973, which significantly elevated her status back in Zaire.

+Life in Kinshasa became increasingly difficult under Zairianization (or Authenticité in French), a state ideology introduced in November 1973 by President Mobutu Sese Seko that forced foreign-owned companies to transfer control of key sectors of the economy, such as agriculture, trade, and transportation, to Congolese ownership.
+Zairianization had an immediate and damaging effect on the music industry, as record labels in Kinshasa struggled to get the raw materials needed to press vinyl records, while pirated cassettes and albums from Nairobi "filtered into the local market".
+Cassette tapes, particularly pirated ones, eroded more legitimate forms of music production and distribution, and the copyright office remained relatively ineffective.
+Before 1973, Kinshasa could sell as many as five million records annually, but those figures rapidly declined after Zairianization and subsequent policies like radicalization and retrocession.
+Together with widespread corruption and economic mismanagement, these changes weakened the national economy and pushed many people, including musicians, to seek opportunities abroad.
+Some, including Le Grand Kallé, Bovick Bondo Gala, Armando Ama, and Seskain Molenga, migrated to France.

-Consequently, Congolese rumba and its offshoot soukous garnered acclaim across the Western world and the Caribbean during this epoch.
+Congolese rumba and soukous consequently garnered acclaim across the Western world and the Caribbean during this epoch.
 Notably, Joséphine M'boualé, alias Joséphine Bijou, emerged as the first Congolese rumba female guitarist to perform in Havana in early 1974, followed by the orchestra Les Bantous de la Capitale in 1974, 1975, and 1978.

 The three-day Zaire 74 music festival emphasized the significance of internationalism in music in Africa and beyond.
 It featured American artists like James Brown, B. B. King, Bill Withers, and the Spinners, as well as international ones like Celia Cruz, Miriam Makeba, and Zairian musicians like Tabu Ley Rochereau, Abeti Masikini, Franco Luambo & OK Jazz, and Zaïko Langa Langa.
 Alongside acts of cultural diplomacy like Sister Sledge teaching young African girls how to dance the bump, Americans and other Westerners witnessed and celebrated the musical performances and genres of Congolese and other African artists that thrilled local populations.